Anne Milgram

-Anne Melissa Milgram (born December 1, 1970) is an American attorney and academic who serves as the Administrator of the Drug Enforcement Administration.

-Milgram was previously the 57th Attorney General of New Jersey from 2007 to 2010.
+Anne Melissa Milgram (born December 1, 1970) is an American attorney and academic who served as the 11th Administrator of the Drug Enforcement Administration (DEA) from 2021 to 2025.
+She previously served as the 57th Attorney General of New Jersey from 2007 to 2010.

 Early life and education

 Milgram was born on December 1, 1970, in Perth Amboy, New Jersey.
 She grew up in East Brunswick, New Jersey, the daughter of Gail (née Gleason) and William "Bill" Milgram.
 Her mother was a professor at Rutgers University, and her father was an engineer.
 She has one sister Lynn Milgram Mayer who is a college professor.

 Milgram served as a congressional page while attending East Brunswick High School.
-She graduated summa cum laude from Rutgers University, New Brunswick in 1992 with a degree in English and Political Science, where she was also a member of the Cap and Skull Senior Honor Society.
-She earned her Master of Philosophy in social and political theory from Trinity Hall, Cambridge in 1993 and subsequently received her Juris Doctor from the New York University School of Law in 1996.
+She graduated summa cum laude from Rutgers University, New Brunswick in 1992 with a degree in English and political science, where she was also a member of the Cap and Skull Senior Honor Society.
+She earned her Master of Philosophy in social and political theory from Trinity Hall, Cambridge, in 1993 and subsequently received her Juris Doctor from the New York University School of Law in 1996.

 Career

-Milgram clerked for United States District Court Judge Anne E. Thompson in Trenton, from 1996 to 1997.
+Milgram clerked for United States District Court Judge Anne Elise Thompson in Trenton, from 1996 to 1997.
 In 1997, she began her career as an Assistant District Attorney in the Manhattan District Attorney's Office.
-Milgram later worked in the Criminal Section of the Civil Rights Division, United States Department of Justice, where she served as the Special Litigation Counsel for Human Trafficking and led the department's human trafficking prosecutions.
+Milgram later worked in the Criminal Section of the Civil Rights Division, United States Department of Justice, where she served as the special litigation counsel for human trafficking and led the department's human trafficking prosecutions.
 Milgram was counsel to Senator Jon Corzine during his final year in the United States Senate.